routhusundeep/What-I-Learned/Database/Dynamo.md

 - R - min. number of nodes that must participate in read operation
 - W - min. number of nodes that must participate in write operation
 - R + W > N yields a quorum like system
-- for put, coordinator generates a vector clock and broadcasts it to N nodes, if atleast W nodes respond then the write is considered successful
+- for put, coordinator generates a vector clock and broadcasts it to N nodes, if at least W nodes respond then the write is considered successful
-- for get, coordinator requests from N nodes, then waits for R responses before returning the response(all versions) to the client
+- for get, coordinator requests from N nodes, then waits for R responses before returning the response (all versions) to the client

-**** Handling failure, Hinted Handoffs
+#### Handling failure, Hinted Handoffs
 - traditional quorum will be unavailable during server failures and network partitions
 - all reads and writes are done on the first N healthy nodes on the preference list
-- if a write is forwarded to a non-replica, then its stores it as a hint with metadata containing the actual replica, this hint is forwarded to the actual replica once its comes back alive
+- if a write is forwarded to a non-replica, then it stores it as a hint with metadata containing the actual replica, this hint is forwarded to the actual replica once its comes back alive
 - after transfer, it may delete the hinted object

-**** Handling Permanent failures: Replica Synchronization
+#### Handling Permanent failures: Replica Synchronization
 - Hinted replicas may be unavailable before synchronizing, which makes the replica states divergent
 - Merkel tree is used to converge the replicas

-**** Membership and Failure Detection
+#### Membership and Failure Detection
 - Ring Membership
   - Only Administrator can add or delete the ring nodes through a command line tool or browser
   - the node that serves the request writes the change persistently and propagates it through a gossip protocol